betaflight/betaflight.com/docs/release/Betaflight-4.5-Release-Notes.md

 - To return to normal behaviour, go `set mixer_type = LEGACY` in CLI.

 There are two tuning parameters:
 - `ez_landing_limit`: Default: 5, Range: 0-75.
-Allowed maximum percentage throttle increase via airmode, even with maximum anti-bounce activity.
+Allowed maximum percentage throttle increase via airmode, with sticks centered and throttle at zero.
 Higher values provide a bit more stability when perching or in flat drops.
 Lower values make landings less bouncy.
 - `ez_landing_threshold`: Default: 25, Range: 0-200.
-Percentage stick deflection at which full throttle authority is returned, with linear throttle authority attention towards center.
+Percentage stick deflection at which full authority is returned, with linear attenuation towards center.

 Maximum anti-bounce effect occurs when sticks are centred and throttle is at zero.
 Under these conditions there will be a small reduction in PID stabilisation.
 To retain a bit more stability, eg when trying to 'perch' on an object, or during flat or inverted zero throttle drops, retain a tiny bit of throttle during the move.

-When trying to 'perch'

 For more information, see [PR 12094](https://github.com/betaflight/betaflight/pull/12094).
 Debug: `set debug_mode = EZLANDING`